netket/netket/docs/docs/hilbert.md

 NotImplementedError
 ```

 This is because you did not specify how to sample the space.
-To do so, we must use
+To do so, check the documentation on defining custom Hilbert spaces.

 ## Using Hilbert spaces with {ref}`jax.jit`ted functions